Charley Eckman

 Charles Markwood Eckman Jr. (September 10, 1921 – July 3, 1995) was an American basketball head coach and professional basketball referee for the National Basketball Association (NBA).
-He was also a sports broadcaster.
+He is the only person to have ever officiated and coached in an NBA All-Star Game.
+Eckman also officiated college basketball for many years, including the 1961 NCAA Division I men's championship game, and six straight Atlantic Coast Conference championship games.
+Eckman was also a sports broadcaster, respected horse racing handicapper and professional baseball scout.

 Early life

-Eckman was born in Baltimore, Maryland, in 1921 to Charles Markwood Eckman Sr. and Marie Margaret Eckman.
+Eckman was born on September 10, 1921, in Baltimore, Maryland, to Charles Markwood Eckman Sr. and Marie Margaret Eckman.
 Eckman's father fought during World War I and was gassed during the Meuse–Argonne offensive in France.
-His father survived the war, but died from his wounds when Charley was 12 years old.
+His father survived the war, but died from his wounds when Eckman was 12 years old.
 After that, Eckman and his mother struggled to make ends meet during the Depression.
 He went to work as a helper on a delivery truck for the Cambria's Bugle Coat and Apron Company that same year his father died.
+He was a bat boy for the Baltimore Black Sox and/or the Albany Senators when visiting Baltimore, making 25-cents a game.

 He graduated from Baltimore City College high school in 1939, where he was classmates with future Maryland governors Marvin Mandell and William Donald Schaefer, who both said Eckman retained the same colorful personality throughout his life.
-He was an All-Maryland Second Baseman on the City College baseball team.
+He was an All-Maryland second baseman on the City College baseball team.
 In 1941, he was selected to the Maryland Amateur Baseball Association All-Star Team.

 Eckman was a three-sport star as a youngster, excelling in baseball, basketball and track.
+He also played soccer in his youth.
 Among the odd jobs Eckman did to raise extra money, at 16 years old he officiated amateur basketball games five or six nights a week for 50 cents a game.
-Baseball was Eckman's primary sport, however, in those days, it was the only professional team sport of any note.
+He was drafted by the Washington Senators after graduating from Baltimore City College and played in their farm system, but never made it to playing Major League Baseball.
 In 1940, he played Class D minor league baseball for the Mooresville Moores, in Mooresville, North Carolina, part of the North Carolina State League.
-One of his teammates was future major league hall of famer Hoyt Wilhelm.
-He was later traded that same year to the Newton-Conover Twins, after which his professional baseball career soon ended.
+One of his teammates was future major league Hall of Fame pitcher Hoyt Wilhelm.
+He was later traded that same year to the Newton-Conover Twins, after which his professional baseball playing career soon ended.

-He was drafted by the Washington Senators after graduating from Baltimore City College and played in their farm system, but never made it to the majors.
+Eckman met his wife Wilma Howard in Mooresville, and they married after a very brief courtship of less than one week.